 Beating of the Bounds

-On May 1st 2016 children from Churchill School joined celebrations in Westerham at the annual Beating the the Bounds event.
+In May 2017 children from Churchill School joined celebrations in Westerham at the annual Beating the the Bounds event.
 This event celebrates an ancient tradition in which local people walked the parish boundary to establish the extent of their land.
 To mark the occasion the children danced around a Maypole on the Green and then helped members of the public to join in too.
-This was the first time anyone had danced around a Maypole in Westerham since 1919.

 Westerham Town Council